 The Wahoo offense stalled out for a few minutes after that while Iowa found its groove again to take a 25-16 lead at the eight-minute media timeout.

 The next two minutes would prove killer as, despite a Taine Murray triple, the Hawkeyes took a 14-point lead off a pair of threes and a put-back off an offensive board.
 That was where the game got out of hand.
 A lineup of Beekman, Clark, Murray, Stattmann, and Caffaro was exploited to no end before Tony Bennett sent in reinforcements in the form of the two transfers.

 Yet, that didn’t stop the bleeding as Iowa took its biggest lead yet at the 3:39 mark, 40-19.
-The ‘Hoos were at least eventually able to 14 points off a 6-0 run in the final 1:41 of the half as the score sat at 44-30 after the first twenty minutes.
+The ‘Hoos were at least eventually able to cut Iowa’s lead to 14 points off a 6-0 run in the final 1:41 of the half with the score sitting at 44-30 after the first twenty minutes.

 Virginia carried that momentum on into the first few minutes of the second half as the ‘Hoos brought the lead down to ten points after Jayden Gardner hit his first triple of the season.
 A second straight three-ball from Gardner in the same exact spot matched one from Bohannon on the other end.

 While the deficit was still ten points at 51-41 at the 16-minute media timeout, there was clearly a pep back in UVA’s step as the offense began to hum and the defense remained consistent despite some tough buckets from the Hawkeyes.